wkharold/community/tutorials/using-slurm-to-host-jupyter-notebooks/index.md

 5. Verify that your cluster is operational

-Use these commands to verify that your cluster is operational.
+It will take five to ten minutes after the deployment completes for your cluster's configuration to complete.
+Wait ten minutes and then use these commands to verify that your cluster is operational.

 ```bash
 gcloud compute ssh google1-login1 --command 'sbatch -N2 --wrap="srun hostname"'